Grauwdy/TrafficInspectioninVM/README.md

 - Windows 10 Pro (21H2)
 - Ubuntu Server 20.04

-<h2>The Set-Up</h2>
+<h2> Setting-Up the Enviroment </h2>

-Within Azure, I created two VMs within the same virtual network to ensure that they are able to communicate with each other.
-One VM will have Windows 10 Pro while the other uses Ubuntu.
-The Windows VM will connect to the other via the command line/PowerShell.
+I Configured two VMs in Azure within the same virtual network for communication.
+One VM runs Windows 10 Pro, and the other runs Ubuntu.
+I will be connecting to the Windows machine using RDP as a means of communicating with the Ubuntu machine within the virtual network.
 <h2>Actions and Observations</h2>

 <p>